NeuroTechX/ntx_slack_archive/general.md

  >Hey guys.
 I'm currently writing a few python scripts to interface with Muse (2016 model) using GATT on Linux.
 I have the raw attribute output from the device, but I've been unable to find any information online about _which_ data stream each UUID/attribute corresponds to (IE; battery life attribute vs sensor attribute).
 Does anybody know where I can find a list of the device attributes and UUIDs for Muse?

+4/27/2017 6:31 PM

+ **pierre** :

+ >chrisabbott I don't know the answer to your exact question, but alexandre.barachant wrote a python script to interface with muse via GATT